 All cartridges that are sold through NHS Supply Chain hold warranties which can be viewed on the online catalogue or you can request this through the office solutions email.

-Office Solutions Team
+Facilities and Office Solutions Support

 There shouldn’t be any visible difference between the cartridges unless you are wanting to carry out high volume, high quality printing (see section in brochure on the best type of cartridge for your needs).